kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

   flaky-update-dep-54888b877b-dbw29   0/1     Running   0          24s
 ```

-Here three of the pods are completely functional, one of v1 was dropped to make way for the v2 ones but since they do not work they are never READY and the update can not continue.
+Here three of the pods are completely functional, one of v1 was dropped to make way for the v2 ones, but since they do not work, they are never READY and the update can not continue.

 ### GKE ingress and pod readiness